 The story of the Tuebingen International Crisis Simulation begins in the summer of 2014, when two of our 2016 board members sat in a train back home from BerlInMUN.
 After having been inspired in Berlin, Karim and Maurice envisioned bringing the amazing concept of Model United Nations to Tuebingen.
 And finally – in October 2016 – Tuebingen welcomed students from around the globe for the first edition of TICS.

-TICS 2016 and 2017 were a huge success.
-Therefore, ten board members of TICS 2018 started planing our upcoming conference in October in March.
+TICS 2016, 2017 and 2018 were a huge success.
+Therefore, ten board members of TICS 2019 started planing our upcoming conference in April.
 We are beyond excited to meet many brilliant and open-minded students in Tuebingen once more.

-We chose to have a crisis simulation as it gives us the opportunity to have fewer delegates in more councils, which ensures faster processes, intimate debates and high dynamics when it comes to the effects your decisions have on our own TICS – reality.
+We chose to have a crisis simulation, since it gives us the opportunity to have fewer delegates in more councils, which ensures faster processes, intimate debates, and high dynamics when it comes to the effects your decisions have on our own TICS – reality.
 A crisis simulation is interactive and requires the capability to make quick, well considered and effective decisions.
 Last but not least, it brings you and us so much joy!

 The Crisis Managers with the Crisis Director determine “reality”, while chairs, delegates and journalists are all actors and captured in that reality.